microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/voiceauthenticationmethodtarget.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A collection of users or groups enabled to use [Phone call authentication methods policy](../resources/voiceAuthenticationMethodConfiguration.md) in Azure AD.
+A collection of users or groups enabled to use phone call authentication via the [phone call authentication methods policy](../resources/voiceAuthenticationMethodConfiguration.md) in Azure AD.

 ## Properties
 |Property|Type|Description|